 - tell us if your fund, authority or institution has its own governing documents (such as a constitution) and, if so, upload the governing documents of your fund or institution

 - tell us if you maintain a gift fund for the principal purpose of the fund, authority or institution your organisation owns or includes.
 If so:

 - you will also need to tell us if all gifts and deductible contributions and related income are deposited into that fund, and if the fund received any other money or property

 - Note, an organisation seeking endorsement for a fund, authority or institution that it owns or includes within it must maintain a gift fund.
 The rules or governing documents should provide evidence of the gift fund's existence, name, purpose and operations.
-For further information please refer to the Gift Fund fact sheet on the ATO website.
+For further information please refer to the ATO's gift fund requirements (including sample clause).